Tine Köhler

-Recognition

-Köhler has won several awards.
-These include the Best Reviewer Award from the Australia and New Zealand Academy of Management – Management Education and Training Stream in 2018 and Management Education Division Global Forum Best Symposium Award (Winner) in 2016.
-She has also been awarded grants by the U.S.-based National Science Foundation, Canadian Social Sciences and Humanities Research Council, the University of Melbourne, and George Mason University, to support her research projects.
-Köhler publishes research in several different journals such as the Industrial and Organizational Psychology and Entrepreneurship Theory and Practice journals.

 Education and career

 Köhler has a Ph.D in Psychology from George Mason University, an MA in Psychology from George Mason University, and PreDiploma in Psychology from Phillips-Universitat Marburg.

 Prior to her work at the University of Melbourne, she was a leadership development consultant for the International Finance Corporation (World Bank Group, USA).

 Starting in January 2022 Köhler will serve as co-editor of the journal Organizational Research Methods, a position she shares with Lisa Schurer Lambert.